DeltaLabTLV/FidelityMetrics4XRec/README.md

 - Additional metrics not included in the paper
 - Detailed explanation examples

-You can find these results in the metrics notebooks and their output cells.
+You can find these results in the `notebooks` directory and their output cells.

 ### Visualizations and Extended Analysis
 We've compiled additional visualizations, graphs, and analysis in this [Google Slides document](https://docs.google.com/presentation/d/1gz8pIA8P-lRpmXvMsfHNwkxcZ7aNNFZsAiIKgqf7960/edit#slide=id.p1), which provides a more comprehensive view of our findings across all datasets and recommendation models.